HPA Toucan

-The HPA Toucan is a British two-seat human-powered aircraft built and flown by members of the Hertfordshire Pedal Aeronauts and was the first two-person human-powered aircraft to fly.
+The HPA Toucan is a British two-seat human-powered aircraft built and flown by members of the Hertfordshire Pedal Aeronauts that was the first two-person human-powered aircraft to fly.

 Development

 The Hertfordshire Pedal Aeronauts was formed in 1965, mainly from the staff of Handley Page Limited, to design and build a human-powered aircraft and to compete for the Kremer Prize.
 The aircraft, unique in being powered by two persons, was designed by Martyn Pressnell.
 Pressnell was at the time a stress engineer with Handley Page.
 Partly funded by a grant from the Royal Aeronautical Society construction began in 1967 and was completed in 1972.
 Following taxying trials at Radlett Aerodrome on 16 June 1972 when brief hops were made, the aircraft made its first flight on 23 December 1972.
 Flown by Bryan Bowen with Derek May as crewman the longest flight was 204 ft, the Toucan flew again on 3 July 1973 for 2,100 ft and achieved a height of 15 to 20 ft.